 An HSA is an account employees can use specifically for their health savings that is nonforfeitable and portable.
 Unlike a flexible spending account (FSA), where the employer actually owns the account and the money in it, with an HSA, the account belongs to the employee.

-That money can be used for many health-related expenses, but this normally would not include health insurance premiums.
-It could, however, cover:
+That money can be used for many health-related expenses, but this normally doesn’t include health insurance premiums.
+It may, however, cover:

 In other words, if employees have a cost related to healthcare, they can use their HSA, even if insurance doesn’t cover it.
-For example, my health insurance doesn’t cover glasses.
-My HSA can still be used to cover the cost of my glasses.
+For example, a health insurance plan may not cover glasses, but the member could still use their HSA funds to cover the cost of glasses.